rmsuthar/ravindra/blog.md

 </style>

+# In Adobe Experience Cloud suits how other apps works.

+Adobe Experience Cloud is a comprehensive suite of digital marketing tools designed to help businesses manage, optimize, and deliver personalized experiences to their customers.
+It consists of several key products, including Adobe Experience Manager (AEM), Adobe Analytics, and Adobe Audience Manager, which work together to enhance customer engagement and drive marketing success.
+Here’s how each of these tools works and integrates within the Adobe Experience Cloud:

+## Adobe Experience Manager (AEM)

+Purpose: AEM is a content management system (CMS) that helps businesses deliver personalized and consistent experiences across web, mobile, email, and other digital channels.
+It is used to manage and publish content, assets, and forms.

+Key Features:

+	-	Content Management: Create, manage, and deliver digital content at scale across multiple platforms.
+	-	Digital Asset Management (DAM): Manage media assets like images, videos, and documents for re-use across different campaigns and channels.
+	-	Personalization: Deliver personalized content to different user segments based on data from Adobe Audience Manager and Adobe Analytics.
+	-	Content Delivery: Optimize content delivery for different devices and geographies, ensuring fast load times and a seamless experience.

+How it Works:

+	-	Authoring Environment: Marketers and content creators can use AEM’s drag-and-drop interface to build pages and campaigns.
+	-	Integration: AEM integrates with Adobe Analytics to track user interactions and Adobe Audience Manager for segmenting users, enabling data-driven personalization of content.

+## Adobe Analytics

+Purpose: Adobe Analytics provides deep insights into customer behavior by tracking and analyzing data across websites, apps, and other channels.
+It enables businesses to measure the effectiveness of their marketing efforts and optimize the customer journey.

+Key Features:

+	-	Real-Time Data: Track customer interactions across various digital touchpoints in real-time.
+	-	Advanced Segmentation: Create custom segments based on user behavior, demographics, or other data points for detailed analysis.
+	-	Attribution Analysis: Understand which marketing efforts are driving conversions, allowing businesses to allocate resources effectively.
+	-	Reporting and Dashboards: Visualize data through reports and dashboards, allowing marketers to make data-driven decisions.

+How it Works:

+	-	Data Collection: Adobe Analytics collects data from various digital channels (websites, apps, etc.) using tracking codes or SDKs.
+	-	Data Analysis: Once data is collected, it is processed and analyzed to give insights on customer behavior, conversions, and engagement.
+	-	Integration: Adobe Analytics integrates with AEM to track content performance and with Adobe Audience Manager to segment users based on behavioral data.

+## Adobe Audience Manager

+Purpose: Adobe Audience Manager is a Data Management Platform (DMP) that helps businesses create high-value audience segments for targeted marketing efforts.
+It allows businesses to gather data from various sources, build audience profiles, and activate these profiles for personalized marketing campaigns.

+Key Features:

+	-	Data Collection: Collects first-party, second-party, and third-party data from different sources, including websites, apps, CRM systems, and external partners.
+	-	Audience Segmentation: Create detailed audience segments based on behavioral, demographic, and contextual data.
+	-	Cross-Channel Activation: Activate audience segments across various marketing channels, such as email, web, social media, and advertising platforms.
+	-	Lookalike Modeling: Identify potential customers by finding users who exhibit similar behaviors to existing high-value customers.

+How it Works:

+	-	Data Ingestion: Adobe Audience Manager gathers data from a variety of sources, including web, CRM, third-party data providers, and more.
+	-	Segmentation: The platform then processes this data to create actionable audience segments.
+	-	Integration: Audience segments are shared with Adobe Analytics for reporting and analysis, and with AEM to deliver personalized content to different segments.
+It can also be used for advertising through integration with ad platforms.

+How the Suite Works Together:

+The Adobe Experience Cloud products are designed to work together seamlessly to optimize the customer experience:

+	-	Data Collection and Analysis: Adobe Analytics collects and analyzes customer behavior data from websites and apps.
+	-	Audience Segmentation: Adobe Audience Manager processes this data, along with other data sources, to create detailed audience profiles.
+	-	Content Personalization: Adobe Experience Manager uses these audience segments to deliver personalized content to users on websites, mobile apps, or other channels.
+	-	Cross-Channel Marketing: Audience segments can also be activated for personalized marketing campaigns across email, social media, and advertising platforms, enabling a consistent experience across all touchpoints.

+By combining these tools, Adobe Experience Cloud provides a powerful ecosystem for businesses to deliver personalized, data-driven experiences across their entire customer journey.

 # AEM dispatcher cache for specific URL params
 ## Problem: AEM dispatcher, if a specific URL contains utm parameter then it should load from the dispatcher cache instead of the publisher instance.